Correlation vs. Causation | Difference, Designs & Examples

 Correlation means there is a statistical association between variables.
 Causation means that a change in one variable causes a change in another variable.

 In research, you might have come across the phrase “correlation doesn’t imply causation.”
-Correlation and causation are two related ideas, but understanding their differences will help you critically evaluate and interpret scientific research.
+Correlation and causation are two related ideas, but understanding their differences will help you critically evaluate sources and interpret scientific research.

 What’s the difference?

-Correlation describes an association between variables: when one variable changes, so does the other.
+Correlation describes an association between types of variables: when one variable changes, so does the other.
 A correlation is a statistical indicator of the relationship between variables.
 These variables change together: they covary.
 But this covariation isn’t necessarily due to a direct or indirect causal link.

 Causation means that changes in one variable brings about changes in the other; there is a cause-and-effect relationship between variables.
 The two variables are correlated with each other and there is also a causal link between them.